Tyrone Sconce by Robert Abbey

 - Compact Fluorescent bulbs: Contrary to popular belief, CFL bulbs can be a good choice for bathrooms—as long as their CRI (Color Rendering Index) is 90 or above.
 This indicates that they are close to displaying colors the way that daylight does.
 The ideal color temperature for CFLs is also between 2700K and 3000K.

 - LEDs: Light-emitting diode (LED) bulbs have become viable options for bathroom lighting.
 Like the others, a CRI of 90 or above and color temperature of 2700K to 3000K are recommended.
 Pay close attention to the brightness for LEDs, indicated in lumens.
-See our guide to lumens for more on picking the just-right bulb for the light you want to achieve.
+See our guide on measuring lumens for more on picking the just-right bulb for the light you want to achieve.

 Antasia Bathroom Wall Sconce by Hubbardton Forge